 “Farmers rely on being able to house their workers – including self-employed staff who play a vital role in food production.
 Without this amendment, businesses could face real difficulties planning for their workforce and keeping their day-to-day operations running smoothly.

-“This has been an area the NFU has been working on in the background for many months, and I’d like to thank Lord Carrington for his support.
-It’s encouraging to see the Lords recognise how important this issue is to farming.
-But there is more to do.
+“This has been an area the NFU has been working on in the background for many months, and I’d like to thank Lord Carrington for his support throughout.
+It’s encouraging to see both MPs and the Lords recognise the reality on the ground and backed a solution that reflects how modern farming works.”

 Renters' Rights Bill explained